Dallion3K/opensea-sales-twitter-bot-custom/README.md

 &nbsp;**SLUGS** - The OpenSea collection name(s) you wish to track (e.g. `lost-relics`).
 You can use multiple slugs by making a comma delimited list (e.g.: 'lost-relics,age-of-rust').

-I used a Virtual Private Server (VPS) with Ubuntu Server LTS installed.
-If you know how to personally host node applications, great!
-Otherwise checkout [dsgriffin's twitter bot](https://github.com/dsgriffin/opensea-sales-twitter-bot) for the Heroku method.

 ## Tweet Content

 By default the bot will include pure bundles (bundles where all items are a part of the same project/slug) and individual sales.